GoInterject/GoInterject.github.io/wApps/SQL-Install.md

 Execute **\02.ReportingDB_FullDeployScript.sql** in **[Interject_Reporting]** db to implement the following on the SQL Server:

+What it will do:

 -	Interject Financials for Spreadsheets w/Epicor Enterprise integration database objects

 **Step 3**

 Execute **\03.ReportingDB_ExecuteScripts.sql** in **[Interject_Reporting]** db to initialize Epicor Enterprise data for Interject Financials for Spreadsheets.

+What it will do:

 ```SQL
 EXECUTE [Custom].[EPR_InstallScript1_DatabaseConfig]